I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavecyclicstream-silence.md

 <p><code>Silence</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.</p>

 ## -remarks
 <p>Windows treats 8-bit PCM values as unsigned, and it treats 16-bit and larger PCM values as signed.
 When filling a portion of an 8-bit PCM buffer with silence, the <code>Silence</code> method sets each byte to the value 0x80.
 When writing silence to a buffer containing 16-bit or larger PCM values, the method fills the specified portion of the buffer with zeros.</p>

-<p>Windows treats 8-bit PCM values as unsigned, and it treats 16-bit and larger PCM values as signed.
-When filling a portion of an 8-bit PCM buffer with silence, the <code>Silence</code> method sets each byte to the value 0x80.
-When writing silence to a buffer containing 16-bit or larger PCM values, the method fills the specified portion of the buffer with zeros.</p>

 ## -requirements